-Cisco Webex (Meetings / Events / Trainings) is available to faculty, staff, and students.
+Cisco Webex (Meetings / Webinars) is available to faculty, staff, and students.
 This software can be installed on all UW-Madison computers and is accessible for download either via the Campus Software Library or via the UW-Madison Webex portal.
 For more information regarding Webex, click here.

-Microsoft Teams offers chat, calls, and meetings and is available to faculty, staff, and students through the University's Office 365 license.
-For more information, click Office 365 - Getting Started with Teams.
+Microsoft Teams offers chat, calls, and meetings and is available to faculty, staff, and students through the University's Microsoft 365 license.
+For more information, click Microsoft 365 - Getting Started with Teams.

 Zoom is now available at UW-Madison, starting with the Fall 2020 semester.
 For more information, see UW-Madison Zoom - Getting started.

 Non-UW-Madison tools: Due to FERPA, HIPAA, and other data privacy considerations, campus policy prohibits the use of other, non-sanctioned web conferencing software such as Skype for any University academic or business purposes.